alaffin12/stackedit/4. The Dark Sun/Introduction and Overview.md

 >
 > I have not ventured often to Athas.
 It is a grim place, one that has fallen out of balance with itself.
 And magic - my weapon and ally - is problematic there.
 So I do not often venture to those lands.
 >
 > But in my search for the foundational secrets of the comos my mind turns again and again to Athas.
 A stubborn world, holding on against its own collapse.
 But why is it collapsing?
 One might point to the defiling magic wielded by its sorcerer-kings, or the scorching heat of its dying sun.
 They might even point to Raajat Warbringer, a figure from their distant history who chained the world.
 But those answers are short, limited.
-Yes - defiling magic is behind the dying planet and perhaps even its dying sun, but
+Yes - defiling magic is behind the dying planet and perhaps even its dying sun.
+Yes - Raajat introduced defiling magic to the world.
+But why has magic failed in Athas?
+What happened to it?
+I suspect the answer lies back in the depths of its history - back in what the locals call the Blue Age.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjAxMTU3NjcsMjA0NjgwMTQzMF19
+eyJoaXN0b3J5IjpbLTMzNzA5OTIwNywtMTMyMDExNTc2NywyMD
+Q2ODAxNDMwXX0=
 -->